-(1) Member of the Audit Committee
+- (1) Member of the Audit Committee

-(2) Member of the Compensation Committee
+- (2) Member of the Compensation Committee

-(3) Member of the Governance & Nomination Committee
+- (3) Member of the Governance & Nomination Committee

-As a group, the Trustees own or control, directly or indirectly through Class A common shares, 413,591 Units being approximately 2.7% of all the issued and outstanding Units (assuming all remaining Class A common shares were converted into Units) as of March 20, 2014.
+As a group, the Trustees own or control, directly or indirectly through Class A common shares, 225,230 Units being approximately 1.4% of all the issued and outstanding Units (assuming all remaining Class A common shares were converted into Units) as of March 22, 2016.
 Each Unit is entitled to one vote at meetings of Unitholders.

-See page 88 of the Fund's 2013 Annual Report under the heading "Board of Trustees", and page 51 of the Prospectus under the heading "Trustees", for a more detailed description of the Trustees, which description is incorporated by reference herein.
+See page 88 of the Fund's 2015 Annual Report under the heading "Board of Trustees", for a more detailed description of the Trustees, which description is incorporated by reference herein.